 Trust settings currently are only used with a root CA. They allow a finer control over the purposes the root CA can be used for.
 For example, a CA may be trusted for SSL client but not SSL server use.

-See the description in openssl-verify(1) for more information on the meaning of trust settings.
+See openssl-verification-options(1) for more information on the meaning of trust settings.

 Future versions of OpenSSL will recognize trust settings on any certificate: not just root CAs.